 The Fund is managed and administered by the Fund Manager.
-For this service the Fund pays a management fee calculated on every valuation day, at an annual rate of 1.95 % of the Fund's daily net assets.
-In addition, the Fund Manager charges a subscription fee of 1.5 % on gross subscriptions to cover administration costs and a redemption fee of 0.5% on redemptions within a month of subscribing, which is reinvested in the Fund.
-Total management fees for the year amounted to SR 289,007 (31 Dec 2018: SR 494,357).
+For this service the Fund pays a management fee calculated on every valuation day, at an annual rate of 0.5 % of the Fund's daily net assets.
+Total management fees for the year amounted to SR 5,124,641 (2019: SR 5,504,396).

 Other expenses paid by the Fund Manager on behalf of the Fund are charged to the Fund.

-Board of directors
+Board of Directors

-The independent directors are entitled to remuneration for their services at rates determined by the Fund's terms and conditions in respect of attending meetings of the board of directors or meetings of the Fund.
-Independent director's fees are currently SR 3,000 per meeting up to a maximum of 2 meetings per annum per director which is paid equally by all funds supervised by the board, in addition, SR 2,000 are paid to each independent director by the Fund per annum.
+The independent directors are entitled to remuneration for their services at rates determined by the Fund's terms and conditions in respect of attending meetings of the Board of Directors or meetings of the Fund.
+Independent Director's fees are currently SR 3,000 per meeting up to a maximum of 2 meetings per annum per director which is paid equally by all funds supervised by the board, in addition, SR 2,000 are paid to each independent director by the Fund per annum.